egodigital/ego-cli/README.md

 # ego-cli

-Command Line Interface, which is designed to handle Dev(Op) tasks much faster.
+Command Line Interface, which is designed to handle things, like Dev(Op) tasks, much faster.

 ## Install